 4. Describe any tests of procedures or methods to be undertaken.
 Tests are encouraged as effective means to refine collections, but if ten or more test respondents are involved OMB must give prior approval.

-The Team has extensive experience with conducting focus groups and one-on-one interviews As explained in Part A, Question 2 (page 3), they will use the broad questions and discussion as tests in the initial proposed focus groups and one-on-one interviews to refine the questions used in subsequent focus groups and one-on one interviews.
+The Team has extensive experience with conducting focus groups and one-on-one interviews.
+As explained in Part A, Question 2 (page 3), they will use the broad questions and discussion as tests in the initial proposed focus groups and one-on-one interviews to refine the questions used in subsequent focus groups and one-on one interviews.

 5. Provide the name and telephone number of individuals consulted on the statistical aspects of the design, and the name of the agency unit, contractor(s), grantee(s), or other person(s) who will actually collect and/or analyze the information for the agency.